 within a shard group.

 By default, the service performs consistency checks every 5 minutes.
-The interval can be modified in the
+This interval can be modified in the

 anti-entropy.check-interval configuration setting.